Ice hockey: Injury

 Ice hockey is a full-contact sport and carries a high risk of injury.
-Players are moving at speeds around approximately 20–30 mph and much of the game revolves around the physical contact between the players.
+Players are moving at speeds around 20–30 mph and much of the game revolves around the physical contact between the players.
 Skate blades, hockey sticks, shoulder contact, hip contact, and hockey pucks can all potentially cause injuries.
 Lace bite, an irritation felt on the front of the foot or ankle, is a common ice hockey injury.

 An injured skater being attended to after hitting the endboards.
 Because ice hockey is a full-contact sport, and involves players moving at high speeds, injuries can occur during play.

 Compared to athletes who play other sports, ice hockey players are at higher risk of overuse injuries and injuries caused by early sports specialization by teenagers.

 According to the Hughston Health Alert, prior to the widespread use of helmets and face cages, "Lacerations to the head, scalp, and face are the most frequent types of injury [in hockey]."

 One of the leading causes of head injury is body checking from behind.
 Due to the danger of delivering a check from behind, many leagues – including the NHL – have made this a major and game misconduct penalty.
 Another type of check that accounts for many of the player-to-player contact concussions is a check to the head resulting in a misconduct penalty (called "head contact").
 In recent years, the NHL has implemented new rules which penalize and suspend players for illegal checks to the heads, as well as checks to unsuspecting players.
 Studies show that ice hockey causes 44.3% of all sports-related traumatic brain injuries among Canadian children.

 Some teams in the Swiss National League are testing out systems that combine helmet-integrated sensors and analysis software to reveal a player's ongoing brain injury risk during a game.
 These sensors provide players and coaches with real-time data on head impact strength, frequency, and severity.
 Furthermore, if the app determines that a particular impact has the potential to cause brain injury, it will alert the coach who can in turn seek medical attention for the individual.